Trams and RegioTrams

 Public transport in Kassel is somewhat strange: On the one hand, the city has probably more different bus lines than all other cities of this size.
-On the other hand, buses run pretty seldom, just like once or twice an hour.
-Compared with Chemnitz, the city I live in now, it is just horrible.
+On the other hand, buses run pretty seldomly, just like once or twice an hour.
+Compared with other German cities, this is a nightmare.
 Compared with American cities, however, it may be paradise!

 Getting there by car

 Kassel has excellent transport connections.
 You can enter Kassel by autobahns A7, A44 and A49.
 The picture to the left was taken from autobahn A7 coming from Frankfurt towards Kassel.

 Parking: You easily find parking lots and parking garages.
 Fees are quite moderate.
 Paid less then €2.00 for over two hours.

 I like travelling by train.
 Kassel's accessibility by express trains is great.
 It's 1h25 from Frankfurt, 0h50 from Hannover, 2h00 from Hamburg and only 2h40 from Berlin.